alexrecuenco/TexExamRandomizer/README.md

 # TexExamRandomizer
 [![Build Status](https://travis-ci.org/alexrecuenco/TexExamRandomizer.svg?branch=master)](https://travis-ci.org/alexrecuenco/TexExamRandomizer)
-R package, randomizing LaTeX exams and grading them.
+R package, randomizing 'LaTeX' exams and grading them.

-Randomizes LaTeX exams with a flexible set of options that can be provided directly in the document, using JSON-format.
+Randomizes 'LaTeX' exams with a flexible set of options that can be provided directly in the document, using JSON-format.

 Look at the vignettes of the package to see all the options provided in the package.